staydecent/staydecent.ca/src/entries/code/2019-11-12-why-redux-over-global-basic-store/content.md

+---
 title: Why Redux over a more basic Global Store
+published: true
+description: How to avoid Redux boilerplate when starting out, and when and why you would want to embrace the boilerplate of specific Actions and Reducers.
+tags: javascript, react, webdev, redux
 ---

-It's easy to look at Redux and think it's just an overcomplicated global state.
-You can strip away much of the API and just implement an immutable object state, even mimicking the React state API of just `setState` and `getState`.
+Lately there's been some "[discussion](https://twitter.com/thekitze/status/1191745686980694017)" about the boilerplate around using Redux for application state.
+It's easy to look at Redux and think it's just an over-complicated global state.
+You could strip away much of the API and just implement an immutable object state, even mimicking the React state API of just `setState` and `getState`.

 <div class="note">For a Global Store that supports <code>getState</code>, <code>setState</code> and Redux compatible actions and reducers, I created <a href="https://github.com/staydecent/atom" target="_blank">atom</a>.</div>